saianp/module-resources/tutorial_sheets/02-vectors.md

 ### Learning Targets
 * Add and subtract vectors
-* Find modulus of a vector
+* Find the modulus of a vector
 * Find the unit vector
 * Calculate the scalar product
 * Use $\cos{\theta} = \frac{\vec{a}\cdot\vec{b}}{\|\vec{a}\|\|\vec{b}\|}$
 * Use the cross product
+* Use basis vectors
 * Find the cartesian and vector equations for a plane
+* Find the minimum distance between vectors

 ### Additional Resources
 * [3Blue1Brown - Linear Algebra Playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)